Nov 05, 2012

 How much time off must I provide?
 There is no specific amount of time off you must provide.
 However, employers may require an employee to take the time off either at the beginning or end of his or her shift.

 Do I have to pay for the time an employee takes off to vote?
 Yes, but only up to two hours must be paid.

 Does the employee have to provide any notice of the need to take time off to vote?
 Yes.
 The employee must provide at least two working days’ notice that he or she needs the time off, if the employee knows or has reason to know of the need at that time.
 If circumstances later arise that the employee would not have known about in advance, such as long lines or equipment malfunctions at the employee’s polling place, employers should provide the time off.

 Do I have to give my employees notice of their right to take time off to vote?
 Yes.
 Employers must post a notice advising their employees of these provisions regarding paid time off for voting in statewide elections.
-A sample notice can be found on the Secretary of State’s website here.
 The notice must be posted a minimum of ten days before the election, and it must be located in a conspicuous place in the workplace.
 If you have not posted your notice already, you should post it as soon as possible.